 What is the Community Service Practicum?

-Students in the Adler School’s M.A.
+Students in the Adler University’s M.A.
 Programs complete a non-clinical community service (CSP) practicum at a community agency or organization.
 Students have the opportunity to learn the work of the agency at a ‘grassroots’ level and will also complete a project that benefits the agency and the student’s learning objectives.
 Through service learning, students have the opportunity to help effect change in the community and also become aware of some of the systems that may make change challenging.

 Why is it a requirement of the M.A. program?

 Alfred Adler was the first psychologist to acknowledge and include the social nature of all people in the development of his psychological theory.
 He was interested in the health of individuals and the community, and surmised that healthier individuals led to healthier communities.
 He believed that all individuals could make a contribution to the lives of others and that in doing so, they would enhance their own lives as well.
 The term Adler used was “gemeinschaftsgefuhl” which means a feeling of community and connectedness to others.
 Adler was interested in social change and intrigued by the idea that even the actions of one individual could provide a lasting benefit to society.